Conveyancing

 What is Conveyance in Real Estate?

-“Conveyancing is the process of transferring ownership of real property from one person to another.”
+“In Australia, conveyancing is the process of transferring ownership of real estate or property from one person to another.”

 It is an important step in the property buying or selling process.
 It involves several tasks.
 Such as verifying the property title, conducting searches, preparing legal documents, and managing the settlement process.